AaronNolan/Python-Sorting/README.md

 # Python-Sorting

-This Project uses 6 sorting algoithms to sort a list of varied length.
+This Project uses 6 sorting algoithms to sort a list of varied length and compare results.
 Each sort is:
               1) Timed,
               2) Shown in a table and